Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Australian Engagements:

-These case studies highlight the significant global R&D investments of Defence primes and the need to ensure that Australia’s engagement with them maximises our national benefits.
+These case studies highlight the significant global R&D investments by defence Primes, the extent of their operations in Australia, and the need to ensure that Australia’s sovereign industry collaborates with them to optimise our national benefits.

 Australia’s R&D Spend

-Global Defence Primes have the capacity to outspend Australian SMEs in R&D. Traditional government grant models that disburse small portions of industry funds to ensure everyone gets a ‘slice’ of the pie will not rectify this imbalance.
-As these incentives are not structured to scale, changing government investment models and outputs is not the solution, would take too much time to implement and have too many stakeholders to fully address the situation.
+Global Primes collectively have the motivation and capacity to outspend Australian SMEs in R&D. Traditional government grant models that disburse small portions of industry funds to ensure everyone gets a ‘slice’ of the pie will not rectify this imbalance.
+As these incentives are not structured to scale, modifying government investment models and projected outputs would take too much time to implement, have too many stakeholders to fully address the situation, and is not the solution.

 National R&D Investment